Trump goes on Twitter offensive against leaks, 'fake news'

 President Donald Trump returned home from his first trip abroad to face a new series of allegations against his administration — and he hit the ground tweeting with a series of posts slamming "leaks" and so-called "fake news," while stating his recent trip was a "great success."

-Trump began his series of tweets Sunday morning acknowledging the contentious Montana special congressional race, where Republican Greg Gianforte declared victory on Friday despite being charged with misdemeanor assault after allegations that he "body slammed" a reporter on the day before Election Day.
+Trump began his series of tweets Sunday morning acknowledging the contentious Montana special congressional race, in which Republican Greg Gianforte declared victory on Friday despite being charged with misdemeanor assault following allegations that he "body slammed" a reporter on the day before Election Day.

 Trump had stayed silent on the reports during his trip abroad, including after NBC News reported on Thursday that his son-in-law and senior adviser, Jared Kushner, is under scrutiny in the FBI's Russia probe.